SupraSensum/slack-members-console-scraper/README.md

 ## Purpose

 Slack uses virtualized scrolling for its member list, meaning that only a subset of members is loaded in the DOM at any time.
-This script automates scrolling through the list and extracts the text from all `<strong data-qa="member_name">` elements—giving you a full list of member names (e.g., "kmw", etc.).
+This script automates scrolling through the list and extracts the text from all `<strong data-qa="member_name">` elements—giving you a full list of member names.

 ## Usage